RoshanNaidu/AI-for-Wheat-Disease/README.md

 # AI-for-Wheat-Disease
-As part of my University RA, I developed a Machine Learning model capable of detecting diseased wheat leaves from the healthy ones with favourable scores.
+As part of my University RA, I developed a Machine Learning model capable of detecting diseased wheat leaves amongst the healthy ones with favourable scores.

 The dataset has been received from https://drive.google.com/drive/folders/1OHKtwD1UrdmhqxrpQEeF_X_pqKotxRGD